Harshjha3006/SukshmaLM/tokenizer/README.md

 2. Special tokens are added to the vocabulary
 3. During training, it:
    - Reads the input text file
-   - Chunks the text using special tokens
+   - Chunks the text using special tokens (if any special_tokens are specified)
    - Iteratively merges the most frequent token pairs until reaching the desired vocabulary size
 4. The trained tokenizer can then encode text into tokens and decode tokens back into text

 ## Output Files

-After training, the tokenizer generates the following files in the `tokenizer` directory:
+After training, the tokenizer generates the following files in the `tokenizer/{config_name}` directory:
 - `merges.pkl`: Binary file containing the merge operations
 - `tokenToByte.pkl`: Binary file mapping tokens to their byte representations
+- `config.json`: A JSON file containing tokenizer's properties like vocab_size, special_tokens, etc.
 - `merges.json`: Human-readable version of merge operations
 - `tokenToByte.json`: Human-readable version of token-to-byte mappings

 ## Notes

 - The input text file must be UTF-8 encodable
-- Special tokens must be unique and non-overlapping
+- Special tokens must be unique, non-empty and non-overlapping
 - Vocabulary size must be at least 256 + number of special tokens
-- The tokenizer automatically creates a `tokenizer` directory to store its output files
+- The tokenizer automatically creates a `tokenizer/{config_name}` directory to store its output files